amesar/mlflow-examples/python/pytorch/README.md

 # mlflow-examples - pytorch

 ## Overview

-* Pytorch train and predict examples.
+Pytorch train and predict examples.

-* Two example models:
-  * MNIST Model
+**MNIST Model**
-    * Saves model as pytorch flavor
+* Saves model as pytorch flavor and ONNX flavor.
-  * Simple Model
+* Pyfunc and ONNX scoring are not working yet.

+**Simple Model**
-    * Simple synthetic dataset
+* Simple synthetic dataset.
-    * Saves model as pytorch and ONNX flavor (optional).
+* Saves model as pytorch and ONNX flavor.
+* Pyfunc and ONNX scoring work.

 ##  MNIST Model